braedynl/CSE231-020-SS20/README.md

 # CSE231 - Introduction to Programming I
-This repository is for CSE231 - Introduction to Programming I, Section [SECTION] for [SEMESTER] at Michigan State University.
+This repository is for CSE231 - Introduction to Programming I, Section :section: for :semester: :year: at Michigan State University.
 It includes all presentations and demonstration code used during my in-class lab.
 This README file also acts as a hub for everything you'll need in the course.
 You can use this instead of the main course website if you so choose.

 Course Website: https://web.cse.msu.edu/~cse231/
   - [Coding Standard](https://web.cse.msu.edu/~cse231/Online/General/coding.standard.html)